VSG24/jDateTimePlus/README.md

 `jDateTimePlus` 1.0.0 is based on `jDateTime` 2.2.0

 This package is a fork based on jDateTime by Sallar Kaboli.
 In this fork, I replaced Jalali to Gregorian and vice versa methods with new ones based on jdf 2.60.
 Also replaced the `mktime` method with a new one because the older version gave wrong results.
 I also fixed some of the phpdocs and introduced new methods.
-This package is best used with a higher abstraction such as `EasyDateTime`.
+This package is best used with a higher abstraction such as <a href="https://github.com/VSG24/EasyDateTime">`EasyDateTime`</a>.

 PHP's default `date` function does not support years higher than 2038, so the `DateTime` class was introduced in PHP5 to solve this problem and provide more sophisticated date methods.
 Iranian users have been using an old `jdate` function to convert Gregorian date to the Jalali equivalent, which is completely based on the old php `date` function so its pretty much out-dated.